FORMiND-Lab/EquivFusion/README.md

 # EquivFusion
-EquivFusion: Unifying Equivalence Checking for Hardware Frontend Flows
+EquivFusion: Unifying Equivalence Checking from Algorithms to Netlists